constantdict API reference¶

 A mutable dictionary that can be converted back to a

-without copying.
-This class behaves exactly like aconstantdictmutation
+constantdictuncachedhashwithout copying.
+This class behaves exactly like aconstantdictmutationin all other respects.

 Type classes¶